sswares/weazbootgradle/README.md

 It will fail to reload tests.
 There is a workaround on this [bug report](https://youtrack.jetbrains.com/issue/WEB-12496).

 ####Intellij / Devtools
-To get devtools working correctly on class changes, you will need to enable the `compiler.automake.allow.when.app.running` registry setting in **IntelliJ**.
+To get devtools working correctly on class changes, you will need to enable the `compiler.automake.allow.when.app.running` registry setting in **[Intellij IDE](https://www.jetbrains.com/idea/)**.
-You can access the registry in IntelliJ using the shortcut `Shift + Command + A`, then searching for registry.
+You can access the registry in by using the shortcut `Shift + Command + A`, then searching for `registry`.
+Set this value to `true`.